HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

-In the 10 most popular consent management platforms that are part of the framework, At the top we find Quantcast with 0.34% on mobile and 0.32% on desktop.
-Other popular solutions are Didomi and Wikia, with 0.3% and 0.23% on mobile and desktop respectively.
+In the 10 most popular consent management platforms that are part of the framework, at the top we find [Quantcast](https://www.quantcast.com/products/choice-consent-management-platform/) with 0.34% on mobile and 0.32% on desktop.
+Other popular solutions are [Didomi](https://www.didomi.io/) and Wikia, with 0.3% and 0.23% on mobile and desktop respectively.